do you want what i have got?

 KELLY BARKER is thrilled to be working with this incredible team and making theatre in such crazy times.
 This show has long been one of her favourites.
 She has been stage managing for 18 years and has worked for most theatre companies in Vancouver, including 12 seasons as the Mainstage Assistant Stage Manager at Bard on the Beach.
 Since 2017, Kelly has been the Artistic Associate at The Cultch.
 Special thanks to the hard-working team at The Cultch who have brought this show to your screens.
 And special thanks to craigslist for all the furniture.

-JOSH EPSTEIN is an avid Ami/Veda fan having done many workshops, shows, and tours with them.
+JOSH EPSTEIN is an avid Ami/Veda fan having done many workshops, shows, tours, and digital remounts with them.
 They even won him a Jessie and a Dora Nomination for Onegin.
 His work as a writer, producer, actor, and Dad has taken him to all corners of the world.
 Currently, he’s writing an original feature for Paramount, a remake for Aircraft Pictures, re-writing one for Mark Gordon/E1, as well as developing television, all with business partner Kyle Rideout.
 Their film Adventures in Public School stars Judy Greer, premiered at TIFF, opened TIFF Top Ten with theatricals in CDN/US/UK/JPN before landing on Netflix, Crave, and HBO Eastern Europe.
 Their first film Eadweard won 5 Audience Choice Awards, had 15 Leo nominations, and has been distributed around the world.
 As an actor Epstein has won 4 Jessies, been nominated for 3 Doras and is the recipient of the Most Promising Actor Award at the Stratford Festival.
 He is a proud Studio 58 grad and recently directed Cabaret, their highest grossing show in their 54 year history. @joshepstein1

-AMIEL GLADSTONE is a West Coast writer and director who has worked with many theatre and opera companies in the country, including Against the Grain, Alberta Theatre Projects, Arts Club, Belfry, Caravan Farm, Factory, Firehall, the National Arts Centre, Pacific Opera Victoria, Rumble, Solo Collective, Tarragon, Theatre Conspiracy, Theatre Replacement, Touchstone Theatre, Western Canada Theatre, Vancouver Opera, Theatre SKAM, and of course The Cultch, with shows such as East Van Pantos #1 and #2, Are We Cool Now?, Extraction (Theatre Conspiracy), and The Orpheus Project (Music on Main).
+AMIEL GLADSTONE is a West Coast writer and director who has worked with many theatre and opera companies in the country, including The Musical Stage Company, Against the Grain, Alberta Theatre Projects, Arts Club, Belfry, Caravan Farm, Factory, Firehall, the National Arts Centre, Pacific Opera Victoria, Rumble, Solo Collective, Tarragon, Theatre Conspiracy, Theatre Replacement, Touchstone Theatre, Western Canada Theatre, Vancouver Opera, Theatre SKAM, and of course The Cultch, with shows such as East Van Pantos #1 and #2, Are We Cool Now?, Extraction (Theatre Conspiracy), and The Orpheus Project (Music on Main).

 BILL RICHARDSON writes for children and adults.
 Forthcoming from Running the Goat Books and Broadsides is Hare B&B, with illustrations by Bill Pechet.
 He lives in Vancouver.